-OnChip IDE Channel 0/1
+• OnChip IDE Channel 0/1

 The chipset contains a PCI IDE interface with support for two IDE channels.
 To activate the primary IDE interface select Enabled.
-If you want to disable the onboard IDE 1 and/or 2, then select Disabled and this interface will be deactivated.
+If you want to disable the onboard IDE 1 and/or 2, then select Disabled.

-▶ IDE Prefetch Mode
+IDE Prefetch Mode